 - 6. The changed and evolving security environment demands the ability to meet challenges and threats of any kind and from any direction.
 Based on solidarity, Alliance cohesion, and the indivisibility of our security, NATO remains the transatlantic framework for strong collective defence and the essential forum for security consultations and decisions among Allies.
 The greatest responsibility of the Alliance is to protect and defend our territory and our populations against attack, as set out in Article 5 of the Washington Treaty.
 And so renewed emphasis has been placed on deterrence and collective defence.
 At the same time, NATO must retain its ability to respond to crises beyond its borders, and remain actively engaged in projecting stability and enhancing international security through working with partners and other international organisations. - 7.
 Allies confront a wide range of terrorist challenges that pose a direct threat to the security of our populations, and to international stability and prosperity more broadly.
 In the past months, we have faced terrible terrorist attacks on our soils and in our cities.
 In particular, ISIL/Da'esh poses a grave threat to the wider Middle East and North Africa region and to our own nations.
 In response, all NATO Allies and many NATO partners are contributing to the Global Coalition to Counter ISIL.
 Thanks to that determined action, the Global Coalition campaign has made considerable progress, building on our experience in working together and with partners in NATO-led operations, training, and exercises.
 ISIL/Da'esh is losing territory, control of strategic supply routes and resources, as well as its leaders, fighters, and followers.
 To ensure ISIL/Da'esh's lasting defeat, our nations remain committed to sustaining the momentum and work of the Global Coalition.
 In this context, it is important for the Iraqi authorities to continue to promote policies to ensure inclusivity at all levels of government, including the defence and security forces.
 We also recognise that an effective and enduring fight against ISIL/Da'esh in Syria will only be possible with a legitimate government in place, and stress the need for an immediate and genuine political transition in this country.
 We condemn ISIL/Da'esh's unrelenting barbaric attacks against all civilian populations, in particular the systematic and deliberate targeting of entire religious and ethnic communities.
 We also condemn in the strongest terms ISIL/Da'esh's violent and cowardly acts in Allied territory.
 If the security of any Ally is threatened, we will not hesitate to take all necessary steps to ensure our collective defence.
 In light of the dramatic humanitarian consequences of this crisis and its repercussions on regional stability and security, Allies are offering security and humanitarian assistance across the region. - 8.
 The global threat of terrorism knows no border, nationality, or religion.
-We will continue to fight this threat in accordance with international law and the purposes and principles of the UN Charter, with determination, and in solidarity with those Allies and partners that have been victims of terrorist attacks.
+We will continue to fight this threat in accordance with international law and the purposes and principles of the UN Charter, with determination, and in solidarity with those Allies and partners that have been

+9/22/2016 NATO - Official text: Warsaw Summit Communiqué - Issued by the Heads of State and Government participating in the m... victims of terrorist attacks.
 We are ready to do more to counter this threat, including by helping our partners provide for their own security, defend against terrorism, and build resilience against attack.
-While we enhance our cooperation to prevent, mitigate, and respond effectively to terrorist attacks, including through our efforts to project stability, we are also mindful of the need to address the conditions conducive to the spread of terrorism.
+While we enhance our cooperation to prevent, mitigate, and respond effectively to terrorist attacks, including through our efforts to provide you with the best browsing experience.
+X